Understanding and Balancing Aggression and Pleasure for Better Mental Health

 Impact of Imbalance

-When our needs for pleasure or expression of aggression are not met, it can lead to resentment and negative interactions with others.
+• Resentment: When our desires for pleasure or emotional expression go unfulfilled, it can foster resentment and lead to negative interactions.

 Promoting Positive Behavior